onap/vnfrqts-requirements/docs/Chapter7.rst

  Note: Must comply with the *Heat requirements in 5.b*.

-* R-26881 The VNF provider **MUST** provide the binaries and images needed to instantiate the VNF (VNF and VNFC images).
+* R-26881 The xNF provider **MUST** provide the binaries and images needed to instantiate the xNF (xNF and VNFC images).
 * R-96634 The VNF provider **MUST** describe scaling capabilities to manage scaling characteristics of the VNF.

 **Testing**

-* R-43958 The VNF Package **MUST** include documentation describing the tests that were conducted by the VNF providor and the test results.
+* R-43958 The xNF Package **MUST** include documentation describing the tests that were conducted by the xNF providor and the test results.
-* R-04298 The VNF provider **MUST** provide their testing scripts to support testing.
+* R-04298 The xNF provider **MUST** provide their testing scripts to support testing.
-* R-58775 The VNF provider **MUST** provide software components that can be packaged with/near the VNF, if needed, to simulate any functions or systems that connect to the VNF system under test.
+* R-58775 The xNF provider **MUST** provide software components that can be packaged with/near the xNF, if needed, to simulate any functions or systems that connect to the xNF system under test.
 This component is necessary only if the existing testing environment does not have the necessary simulators.

 **Licensing Requirements**

-* R-85653 The VNF **MUST** provide metrics (e.g., number of sessions, number of subscribers, number of seats, etc.) to ONAP for tracking every license.
+* R-85653 The xNF **MUST** provide metrics (e.g., number of sessions, number of subscribers, number of seats, etc.) to ONAP for tracking every license.
-* R-44125 The VNF provider **MUST** agree to the process that can be met by Service Provider reporting infrastructure.
+* R-44125 The xNF provider **MUST** agree to the process that can be met by Service Provider reporting infrastructure.
 The Contract shall define the reporting process and the available reporting tools.
-* R-40827 The VNF provider **MUST** enumerate all of the open source licenses their VNF(s) incorporate.
+* R-40827 The xNF provider **MUST** enumerate all of the open source licenses their xNF(s) incorporate.
-* R-97293 The VNF provider **MUST NOT** require audits of Service Provider’s business.
+* R-97293 The xNF provider **MUST NOT** require audits of Service Provider’s business.
-* R-44569 The VNF provider **MUST NOT** require additional infrastructure such as a VNF provider license server for VNF provider functions and metrics.
+* R-44569 The xNF provider **MUST NOT** require additional infrastructure such as a xNF provider license server for xNF provider functions and metrics.
 * R-13613 The VNF **MUST** provide clear measurements for licensing purposes to allow automated scale up/down by the management system.
 * R-27511 The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without “real-time” restrictions based upon VNF provider permissions.
-* R-85991 The VNF provider **MUST** provide a universal license key per VNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
-The VNF provider may provide pools of Unique VNF License Keys, where there is a unique key for each VNF instance as an alternate solution.
-Licensing issues should be resolved without interrupting in-service VNFs.
+* R-85991 The xNF provider **MUST** provide a universal license key per xNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
+The xNF provider may provide pools of Unique xNF License Keys, where there is a unique key for each xNF instance as an alternate solution.
+Licensing issues should be resolved without interrupting in-service xNFs.
-* R-47849 The VNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in this document for VNF software, and any license keys required to authorize use of the VNF software.
-This metadata will be used to facilitate onboarding the VNF into the ONAP environment and automating processes for putting the licenses into use and managing the full lifecycle of the licenses.
+* R-47849 The xNF provider **MUST** support the metadata about licenses (and their applicable entitlements) as defined in this document for xNF software, and any license keys required to authorize use of the xNF software.
+This metadata will be used to facilitate onboarding the xNF into the ONAP environment and automating processes for putting the licenses into use and managing the full lifecycle of the licenses.
 The details of this license model are described in Appendix C. Note: License metadata support in ONAP is not currently available and planned for 1Q 2018.

 c.
 Configuration Management
 ===========================